NewsApril 6, 2021

 Established in 1988, the Damien Center has provided critical housing, employment, health and wellness programs and services to 1000s of individuals living with HIV/AIDS at no charge.
 Damien Center members are often living in poverty, have co-morbid health conditions, and inadequate or nonexistent psycho-social supports.
 They oftentimes lack proper food security and access to food safety and nutrition, which is essential to maintaining a strong and healthy immune system.

-To combat these issues, which have been exacerbated during COVID-19, the Albany Damien Center has secured a 100 square foot plot in a community garden on Morris Street in Albany.
+To combat these issues, which have been exacerbated during COVID-19, the Albany Damien Center has secured a 100 square foot plot in a community garden on Morris Street in Albany (this space is a part of Capital Roots’ Community Garden).
 In partnership, the Leadership Tech Valley class will cultivate and obtain supplies for Damien Center members to maintain this produce garden for years to come.
 Additionally, on the Damien Center property located at 728 Madison Ave., the LTV class will establish window boxes with herbs, a flower garden, and a reflection area where individuals can grieve losses due to complications from HIV/AIDS.